 Opened in 1906, DCB began as a forestry school that promoted forest growth in North Dakota.
 Today, the college offers one of the best natural resource programs in the nation.
 DCB currently serves more than 900 students in 25 areas of study.

 Students pursuing the medical assistant degree online qualify for the registered medical assistant exam.
-The AAS emphasizes practical coursework and requires less general education courses than comparable degrees.
+The AAS emphasizes practical coursework and requires fewer general education courses than comparable degrees.
 Students explore topics such as basic procedure and diagnosis coding, computer applications for healthcare, and healthcare law and ethics.
-The curriculum also covers clinical procedures, first aid and CPR, and laboratory and diagnostic procedures.
-Students may choose from a variety of wellness electives to round out required coursework.
+The curriculum also covers clinical procedures, first aid and CPR, as well as laboratory and diagnostic procedures.
+Students taking medical assistant online courses may choose from a variety of wellness electives to round out required coursework.
 Distance learners also complete a 180-hour cooperative education experience in a qualifying medical facility.

 Dakota College at Bottineau is regionally accredited by the Higher Learning Commission (HLC).